Gruveo/sdk-examples-android-kotlin/README.md

 ```

-For more advanced configuration and options, check the <a href="https://github.com/Gruveo/sdk-examples-android-kotlin/blob/master/app/src/main/kotlin/com/gruveo/sdk/kotlin/MainActivity.kt">sample file</a>.
+For more advanced configuration and options, check the <a href="https://github.com/Gruveo/sdk-examples-android-kotlin/blob/master/app/src/main/kotlin/com/gruveo/sdk/kotlin/MainActivity.kt">sample file</a> and the [SDK documentation](https://about.gruveo.com/developers/android-sdk/).

 To request production API credentials, <a href="https://about.gruveo.com/developers/api-credentials/">get in touch</a>.